New York Court Records

 What’s a New York Criminal History Record Search?

 The New York Criminal History Record Search (CHRS) provides statewide public criminal court records related to a subject’s conviction in a criminal case.
 The search includes records sourced from city, town, village, and county/supreme courts across all 62 courts.
-The NY Criminal History Record Search is restricted to only criminal court records.
+The NY Criminal History Record Search is restricted to criminal court records only.
 It does not include civil or family cases.
-It also does not include records of federal crimes and court proceedings, sealed records or records of cases that have been “removed” or “transferred” from Family Court.
+It also does not include records of federal crimes and court proceedings, sealed records, or records of cases that have been “removed” or “transferred” from Family Court.

 Note: CHRS reports are based on exact matches of names and date of birth.
 Variations in a name or date of birth may result in incorrect or no results.